yetanotherco/yet-another-bridge/README.md

 ![YAB-diagram](YAB-diagram.png)

+## Risks

+### User

+For the user, the only risk is the existance of a bug in the code of the smart contracts.
+This risk is mitigated by having very simple, and thoroughly tested, smart contracts.

+### Market Makers

+The risk taken by market makers is the same than by the users, plus the fact that in the end, MM will end up with its value in a L2; which are less battle-tested and have less guarantees.

+Additionally, since the capital is locked for a short period of time, the associated risks are mitigated.
+By minimizing the value held within the smart contracts, these becomes less appealing as a target to potential attackers, thereby significantly reducing its attractiveness as a potential exploit.

 # This Project

 In this repo you will find both Smart Contracts, L1 [YABTransfer contract](contracts/solidity/src/YABTransfer.sol) (written in Solidity) and L2 [Escrow contract](contracts/cairo/src/escrow.cairo) (written in Cairo), and a MM-bot (written in Python).

 Both the [contracts](contracts/README_contracts.md) and the [MM-bot](mm-bot/README.md) have their own README, to deploy and use them correctly.

+## Prerequisites

+To make this project work, you must have installed the following:

+- Python: to execute MM-bot
+- Scarb: Cairo and Starknet toolchain
+- Starkli: CLI tool for interating with Starknet blockchain
+- Starknet Foundry: for building, testing and developing Starknet contracts
+- Ethereum Foundry: for building, testing and developing Ethereum contracts

+All these are installed with `make deps`.

 ## Escrow